How to treat genital herpes, medication and traditional methods. Genital herpes in women: where does it come from and how dangerous it is

 • on the external genitalia.

 First of all, genital herpes manifests itself in women on the labia minora and clitoris, gradually covering the internal genital organs.
-With oral-genital contact, damage to the mucous membrane of the oral cavity and upper respiratory tract is possible.
+Oral-genital contact may damage the mucous membrane of the oral cavity and upper respiratory tract.

-In rare cases, HSV is found in the uterine cavity- the main female organ of childbearing, in the fallopian (uterine) tubes and in the bladder.
-Depending on the degree of spread of the process, genital herpes in women has three stages, presented in the table below.
+In rare cases, HSV is found in the uterine cavity- the main female reproductive organ, in the fallopian (uterine) tubes and in the bladder.
+Depending on the extent of the spread of the process, genital herpes in women has three stages, presented in the table below.

-At the end of the incubation period, which lasts 5-8 days from the moment of infection, the first characteristic external signs of herpetic infection:
+At the end of the incubation period, which lasts 5–8 days from the moment of infection, the first ones appear in the following order: characteristic external signs of herpetic infection:

-1. Against the background of an edematous, reddened mucous membrane of the affected genital area, multiple or single vesicles are poured out - bubbles filled with a clear liquid.
-The vesicles are about 3 mm in diameter, and their surface area is 0.5–3 cm.
-Initially, the vesicles are painless.
+1. Against the background of the swollen, reddened mucous membrane of the affected genital area, multiple or single vesicles appear - bubbles filled with clear liquid.
+The diameter of the vesicles is about 3 mm, the surface area they occupy is 0.5 - 3 cm.
+At first, the vesicles are painless.

-2. After 2-3 days, the vesicles burst, and in their place small irregularly shaped ulcers up to 1 mm deep are formed.
+2. After 2–3 days, the vesicles burst, and in their place small ulcers up to 1 mm deep of irregular shape form.

-3. A few days later, the sores are covered with a yellowish coating.
-In the case of a secondary bacterial infection, the ulcers can become purulent and grow to large sizes.
+3. After a few days, the sores become covered with a yellowish coating.
+If a secondary bacterial infection occurs, the ulcers can become purulent and grow to large sizes.

-4. If there are no purulent complications, the sores heal within two to four weeks, leaving no traces behind.
+4. If there are no purulent complications, the ulcers heal within two to four weeks, leaving no traces behind.
 Purulent and large ulcers can exist for quite a long time - several months.

-Breakthrough of the bubbles and the formation of ulcers is accompanied by burning, itching, severe pain, frequent urination, a feeling of heaviness in the lower abdomen.
-With a pronounced picture of such herpes, which is sometimes also referred to as general, often there are symptoms of general malaise:
+Burst of blisters and formation of ulcers is accompanied by burning, itching, severe pain, frequent urination, and a feeling of heaviness in the lower abdomen.
+With a pronounced picture of such herpes, which is sometimes referred to as general, Symptoms of general malaise often appear:

 • temperature rise to subfebrile levels (37 – 35.5 ºС);